G-Node/nix/docs/relacs.rst

 ``nix::DataArray`` entities.
 The regular sampling of the time dimension is defined using a ``nix::SampledDimension`` (see `storing data <storing_data.html#dimensions>`__ for more information).
-Since the duration of the recording is unknown the data is continously written to file.
+Since the duration of the recording is unknown the data is continuously written to file.

 The following code block illustrates the basic steps (the full implementation can be found `here